 - How To Debug Plants Before Bringing Them Indoors

 - How To Control Houseplant Pests

-For more information and tips for how to combat those super annoying indoor garden pests, click here… Houseplant Pests
+For more information and tips for how to combat those super annoying indoor plant bugs, click here… Houseplant Pests

 How do you get rid of whiteflies on plants?
 Share your houseplant pest control tips in the comments below.